-In 2019, sensitivity data have been generated for samples originating from cucumber and melon crops in China, France, Greece, Italy, Mexico and Spain The vast majority of the samples were sensitive.
+In 2020, sensitivity data have been generated for samples originating from cucumber, melon and zucchini crops in France, Germany, Greece, Italy, Poland and Spain.
+All samples were sensitive.

-Two populations with slightly higher EC50 values were detected in the Shandong province of China (crops grown under polytunnel).
+As in 2019, sensitivity monitoring conducted in China showed a broad sensitivity situation, however three populations with slightly higher EC50 values were detected in the Shandong (2) and Henan (1) provinces of China (crops grown under polytunnel).
+Molecular characterization of these populations is in progress.
 Practical relevance of this observation needs further investigations.

-In past years, molecular characterization of isolates has revealed the presence of target site mutations at Phytophthora capsici homolog positions 700, 767 and 793.
+In past years, molecular characterization of isolates has revealed the presence of target site mutations at Phytophthora capsici homolog positions 700, 767, 770 and 793.